charlesnathansmith/crackmes/EsoLangVM/writeup.md

 Copying debug output to name.txt.
 ```

-Go over to the shell that keygenme.elf is open in and type in "Alice" for the name and hit enter, then come back over to gdb and type 'c' to continue:
+Go over to the shell that keygenme.elf is open in, type in "Alice" for the name,  and hit enter, then come back over to gdb and type 'c' to continue:

 ```
 (gdb) c